-Canadian Historians: Come Clean About Your Relationship with Big Tobaccotags: historians, Canada, research, ethics, Daniel J. Robinson, cigarettes
+Canadian Historians: Come Clean About Your Relationship with Big Tobaccotags: historians, Canada, research, ethics, Daniel J. Robinson, cigarettes, tobacco

 Daniel J. Robinson is a historian and associate professor in the media studies program at the University of Western Ontario.
 He is writing a book on twentieth-century cigarette marketing in Canada for McGill-Queen’s University Press.